 Reference to the Conceptual Framework: The amendment updates a reference in IFRS 3 to the Conceptual Framework for Financial Reporting without changing the accounting requirements for business combinations.
+The amendments have no impact on the Company's financial statements.

 IFRS 9 Financial Instruments